alanmossinger/Amazing-Plots-Preprocessing-Data-Exploration-Machine-Learning-Metrics/README.md

 Q4.
 How to perform EDA in machine learning?
 A. Performing EDA in machine learning typically involves preprocessing the data by handling missing values, outliers, and feature scaling.
 Then, various statistical and visual techniques can be employed to analyze the relationships between variables, identify patterns, and assess the relevance of features.
 This helps in gaining a better understanding of the data before building a machine learning model.

+Q5.
+How to interpret the ML results and Metrics?
 Thanks to Analytics Vidhya for the figures and some explanations!